Tibet Trip Price: the Total Cost of a Tibet Trip

 Tibet Travel Permit Cost

 Tibet Travel Permit (also known as Tibet Permit or Tibet Visa) is the prerequisite for Tibet visit.
 Only when you get Tibet Permit can you be allowed to board the flight or Tibet train to Tibet.
-The actual service fee for Tibet Permit is around 70 CNY/person.
+The processing of Tibet Permit takes around 8-9 days after we received your travel documents(photo image of your passport and of Chinese visa).
+To get Tibet Permit, much labor cost is involved.
 However, for our clients, we offer 100% guarantee and free service for Tibet Permit application.

 Tibet Travel Permit is the necessary document to enter Tibet